top of page

 Oversees nutrition implementation in the HIV/AIDS/TB and NCD Clinics

-Knowledge of current global health and nutrition trends and technical expertise as evidenced by contribution towards development of Kenya Nutrition Scorecard 2020, Kenya National Guidelines, job aids and training manual on Nutrition and HIV/AIDS 2020, and Homa Bay County Nutrition Action Plan 2019-2023.
+Knowledge of current global health and nutrition trends and technical expertise as evidenced by contribution towards development of Kenya Nutrition Scorecard 2020, Kenya National Guidelines, job aids and training manual on Nutrition and HIV/AIDS 2020, Homa Bay County Nutrition Action Plan 2020-2024, Advocacy, Communication and Mobilization Strategy on Food Fortification 2023-2025, Nutrition assessment, Diagnosis, Treatment Protocol and Reference Charts.

 PUBLIC HEALTH U/ NEXT GEN U